-- In this two-part article I will try to explain the changes I’m seeing in the convergence of emerging digital communication, branding and business.
+- In this three-part article I will try to explain the changes I’m seeing in the convergence of emerging digital communication, branding and business.

 I’ve divided the future of digital, the way I see it, into three concepts.
 In the process I have purposely left out the natural extension of traditional digital communications as it is already accepted, debated and in excellent shape.

 And I’ve focused on “emerging” concepts.
 I’m guessing most of these are already familiar, but I’m hoping that setting them in relation to each other will give additional inspiration in regards to how they can be utilized.

 3. New business models

 We need to change our perception of what a service is, from thinking of it as marketing, to becoming an integrated part of our business models:

 “The main thing though is not … trying to better the experience by adding a service to the product.
 But the perception of what a service is: From thinking of it mainly as a cost to becoming a direct means for generating income.”

 The problem with marketing is that it is perceived as a cost.
 And as long as digital communication is perceived as a marketing tool it is inevitable that it will be perceived as a cost as well: